 Please be advised that Self Assured Mind Therapy are now offering face to face appointments.
 I am following government and accredited body guidelines to ensure I offer a Covid safe practice.
 Each client will be sent strict guidelines when booking their face to face appointment.
 My services are also available via both FaceTime and Zoom Video services and telephone calls, should you chose to engage in therapy other than face to face.

 For more information on our video services please see our new guidelines or contact me for more details.

 Self Assured Mind Therapy - A caring, professional and friendly approach to counselling and hypnotherapy

 I am a qualified clinical Hypnotherapist, Psycho-Therapeutic Counsellor and Integrated Eye Movement (I.E.M.T.) practitioner with many years experience supporting children, young people and adults.
-Accredited by the National Hypnotherapy Society, member of the British Psychological Society, the National Counselling society and approved therapist for Anxiety UK.
+Accredited by the National Hypnotherapy Society, the National Counselling society and approved therapist for Anxiety UK.

 My goal as a therapist is to guide my clients to re-frame their thinking, to boost confidence and self-esteem and empower them to take back control of their well-being, achieving a self-assured mind!